Me with our cat,

 education - classes, books, workshops, and conferences.
 My first introductions to yoga all involved flowing

-In 2004, I did a 110-hour training course with him, the bulk of which I will be mentally digesting for many
+In 2004, I did a 110-hour training course with him, much of which I am still digesting!
+I cannot fully express my love and gratitude for Kofi

-In teaching yoga, it is my goal to impart to my students a sense of enthusiasm, curiosity, and acceptance towards
+In teaching yoga, it is my goal to impart to my students a sense of enthusiasm, curiosity, and dedication towards

 their practice.
 I